DrexHD/NotEnoughMinecraft/README.md

 - The input for movement, jumping and sprinting is the same as your default inputs
 - Breaking, placing, dropping and picking blocks also use your default inputs
 - Use the scroll wheel or number keys to navigate the hotbar
+- You can right-click *(to start)* using an item. *You can right-click again to finish using the item.*
 - You can sneak to stop playing and exit the computer
 - You can press your inventory key to toggle a fps counter